Understanding Fault Codes: A Guide to Common OBD & Diagnostic Trouble Codes

 Your vehicle’s OBD, or On-Board Diagnostics, is a complex computer system that gathers all of the diagnostic signals throughout your vehicle.
-This system is designed to monitor your car or truck’s health and alert you when malfunctions occur.
+This system is designed to monitor your car or truck’s health and alert you when malfunctions occur, often through the illumination of the check engine light.
 Most drivers are familiar with these alerts since they show up directly on the dash.
 For just about every vehicle, personal or commercial, these OBD systems have become standard and make it easier for mechanics and technicians to diagnose issues.
 These systems even make keeping up with regular maintenance a breeze.

 However, it’s important to remember that your vehicle is a complex machine, and failures can happen at any time.
 With Autel diagnostic tools from Triad Diagnostic Solutions, you can quickly read various fault codes and pinpoint the exact problem in a matter of seconds.
 Here are some of the most common OBD fault codes you’ll run into.